-Literary movements are a way to divide literature into categories of similar philosophical, topical, or aesthetic features, as opposed to divisions by genre or period.
-Like other categorizations, literary movements provide language for comparing and discussing literary works.
+Literary movements serve as a tool to split literature into classes of different philosophical, aesthetic or topical features, as contrary to divisions by genre or period.
+Like different categorizations, literary movements give language for examining and discussing literary pieces.

 The most important and prominent periods and movements of the English literature are described below.

-Middle Ages, the period in European history from the collapse of Roman civilization in the 5th century CE to the period of the Renaissance.
-The Middle Ages, or medieval time,is the period in the European history and is generally believed to have started with the fall of the Roman Empire in 476 and to have lasted about 1,000 years until about 1450–the period of Renaissance
+Middle Periods, the period in European history from the collapse of Roman civilization in the 5th century CE to the period of the Renaissance.
+The Middle Periods, or medieval time, is the period in the European history and is generally believed to have started with the fall of the Roman Empire in 476 and to have lasted about times until about 1450– the period of Renaissance.

 2. Renaissance (14CE-17CE)

 Renaissance is the period in the European history extending from 14th century to 17th century.
 It is regarded as the bridge between the Middle ages and Modern history.
-This new thinking became manifest in art, literature, politics and science.
+This new thought appeared in art, literature, politics and science.
 It is also called as the fervent period of European cultural, artistic and economic rebirth.

 Also read: The Renaissance detailed article.